Executive Director

 Aura Sunux is originally from Guatemala.
 She immigrated to the U.S. in 1995.
 Aura has always wanted to work with children since she was young.
 She felt it was her mission to want to make a difference by providing a safe and positive environment for children to thrive.
 Her journey began in 2008 as a volunteer and substitute teacher at Centro Las Olas preschool in the Mission district of San Francisco.

 In 2014, Aura began working at Good Samaritan as a teacher for a Kids’ Club, a free school-readiness program for children under three years old.
-In 2017, Aura took on the role of Program Coordinator for Kids’ Club and continued to provide quality education and childcare.
-However, her hard work and passion for children allowed her to take on a new position, and in 2022 she became the Kids’ Club Early Literacy Manager.
+In 2017, Aura became the Program Coordinator for Kids’ Club and continued to provide quality education and childcare.
+However, her hard work and passion for children allowed her to take on a new position, and in 2022, she became the Kids’ Club Early Literacy Manager.

 Manuela Garcia